COVID-19 Amplified The Working Parents’ Struggles: What Can We Learn?

 “Tell Me About Yourself” – Why It Is Hard and What To Do About It

-Those frequent flyers in the job market already know how this apparently easy question could become quite daunting at times.
-During an interview coaching, I ask the clients to answer ...
+Frequent flyers in the job market already know how this apparently easy question could sometimes become quite daunting.
+During an interview coaching, I ask the clients to answer it first ...

 Read More